HMS Holland 2

-She was the second of the Holland-class submarines.
-Holland No. 2 was laid down on 4 February 1901 and commissioned on 1 August 1902.
+Holland No. 2 was the second of the Holland-class submarines.
+She was laid down on 4 February 1901.

 She set the depth record for the British Holland-class, accidentally diving to 78 feet.

 In December 1902 she sustained some minor damage after a current took her off course and she accidentally surfaced directly underneath a brigantine.

 She was sold on 7 October 1913.